-Candidates take: Paper 1 13⁄4 hours Paper 2 13⁄4 hours Short-answer questions and struct response questions.
-There will be no choice of question Questions arising from a give pre-released).
-There will be no choice of qu 50% of total marks.
-If coursework option is chosen: 40 marks. % of total 50% of total marks.
-If coursework option is chose marks. en: 40% of total They may combine these exams with coursework: Paper 3: Coursework (Centre-based assessment) Candidates will be required to submit a single piece of work of 3000-4000 words, which has taken about 20% of the course time for the subject as a whole.
+Candidates take: Paper 1 13⁄4 hours Paper 2 13⁄4 hours Short-answer questions and structur response questions.
+There will be no choice of questions.
+Questions arising from a given case- pre-released).
+There will be no choice of questions • 50% of total marks.
+If coursework option is chosen: 40% marks. of total 50% of total marks.
+If coursework option is chosen: 40% marks. of total

+They may combine these exams with coursework:

+Paper 3: Coursework (Centre-based assessment)\

+Candidates will be required to submit a single piece of work of 3000-4000 words, which has taken about 20% of the course time for the subject as a whole.
 The assignment should be related to a particular business situation or problem, and should take the form of a response to a clearly formulated question.

 20% of total marks.